zdu-strong/transparent-republic/republic-alliance/republic-alliance.md

 Each year, two new officials are sent to replace the prison commissioners.
 The prison commissioners do not take part in management; they are only responsible for oversight.
 The three officials may hold a vote at any time to elect a new Squad Commander.<br/>

+Each year, two new officials replace the two commissioners.
+The commissioners do not manage the prison, they only oversee it.<br/>

+The three officials can vote at any time to elect a new Squad Commander.<br/>

 The three officials must assess the initial Squad Commander.
 Each assessment shall be positive, negative, or withheld.<br/>